httptoolkit/httptoolkit-website/src/posts/how-to-debug-anything.md

 Often you'll struggle though, and it's not as easy at it sounds for complex issues.
 If just searching from your description of the problem doesn't work, there's a few things you can try:

-* Search StackOverflow directly, filtering questions by tags to hone your results.
+* Search for potential answers to your problem, not just the question.
+Rather than "fetch request to X fails", try "X doesn't support gzipped requests" or "fetch can't send JSON".
 * Search for snippets of any error messages you can see, or any other related logging, even if it's not the problem itself.
-* Search for potential answers to your problem, not just the question.
-If you have an intermittent failure for example, rather than "X randomly crashes", try "X is not thread safe".
+* Search StackOverflow directly, filtering questions by tags to hone your results.
-* Search the issue tracker for the tools involved directly, to find bug reports related to your issue.
+* Search the issue tracker for the tools involved, to find bug reports related to your issue.
-* Search for examples of working projects that might do similar things, and compare your approach to theirs.
+* Search for examples of working projects that might include similar code, compare your approach to theirs, and look very closely at the places where they differ.

-### Check the common culprits
+### Check on the usual suspects

 [Tom Hudson](https://twitter.com/TomNomNom) has a good list of common things to watch out for: